-The purpose of pharmacy policies are to provide a guide to coverage.
+The purpose of Blue Cross and Blue Shield of Alabama's pharmacy policies are to provide a guide to coverage.
 Pharmacy policies are not intended to dictate to physicians how to practice medicine.
 Physicians should exercise their medical judgment in providing the care they feel is most appropriate for their patients.